regenerate

 • Provenance is missing and wear patterns are unclear

-Your Recourse: Our Authentication Guarantee If you purchase a piece from The Back Vault and later have it authenticated by an independent, recognized jewelry expert who concludes it is not authentic, we will:
+If you purchase a piece and an independent, recognized jewelry expert later concludes it is not authentic, we will:

-• Issue a full refund
+Issue a full refund

-• Accept return of the piece in original condition
+Accept return of the piece in original condition

 Direct Seller Model

-• We personally stand behind every piece
+• We personally stand behind every piece in our collection.

-• No middleman confusion about who authenticated what
+• No middleman confusion about who authenticated what.

 Specialization

-• We know luxury designer jewelry in the 1960s-2000s era intimately
+• We know luxury designer jewelry from the 1960s–2000s era intimately.

 Curatorial Philosophy

-• We don't list everything we acquire
+• We don't list everything we acquire.

-• We turn away pieces that don't meet our standards
+• We turn away pieces that don't meet our standards.

 Collector Credibility

-• Our pieces have appeared on red carpets and in editorial publications
+• Our pieces have appeared on red carpets and in editorial publications.